Ex-journalist Freeland Canada’s 1st female finance minister

 She is credited with helping to negotiate the new free trade agreement with United States and Mexico and is trusted ally of Trudeau.

-Morneau and Trudeau reportedly butted heads amid spending to backstop the pandemic-hammered economy.
+Morneau and Trudeau reportedly butted heads at a time when the government was spending heavily to help the pandemic-hammered economy.
 Morneau said he was not asked to resign but added that he is no longer the appropriate the person for the job.

 Canada’s government is predicting a historic CDN$343 billion (US$260 billion) deficit for 2020-21 resulting from its economic and stimulus plans to battle the impact of COVID-19.
 Trudeau has called the spending a lifeline to Canadians battling to stay afloat.